Younes202/Air-Quality-Analyzing-in-Dar-es-Salaam-/README.md

 # Air Quality Analyzing in Dar es Salaam tanzania 🇹🇿
-Welcome👋, In this project, we will work with data from one of Africa's largest open data platforms (openAfrica). we will look at air quality data from Dar es Salaam in Tanzania; and build a time seriesmodel to predict PM 2.5 readings throughout the day 🚀.
+Welcome👋, In this project, we will work with data from one of Africa's largest open data platforms (openAfrica). we will look at air quality data from Dar es Salaam in Tanzania; and build a time seriesmodel to predict PM 2.5 readings throughout the day🚀.

 ## Project Overview